A Detailed Check List of Everything You’ll Need

 Most commonly called Chick Starter feed.
 They’re going to be on this food for the next 5-6 months or their point of lay, so don’t be afraid to buy a 50lb bag.
 It won’t be the last bag you buy!

 The Extras to Make caring for your Chicks Easier…

 Many chicken keepers like to use paper towels for the bottom of the brooder the first week or two.
 I don’t, and all is fine… your choice.

 A convenient way to make cleaning less of a chore.
 Keep it handy by the brooder.

 It’s nice to keep your feed in one too, bagged feed can be a big mess to clean up if it falls over.

 To dump out the drinker waste, rather than refilling the whole waterer ten times a day.

-• Small brooder (a box is ok) set-up in case you have to isolate or doctor a chick.
+Extra small brooder box in case you have to isolate or doctor a chick.

 It’s a little work but there is reward…